 Fall a Dangerous Season for Pedestrians

-In Pennsylvania, pedestrian accident fatalities increased 34% (from 150 to 201), from 2017-2018.
+In Pennsylvania, pedestrian accident fatalities decreased 27% (from 201 to 146), from 2018-2020.
 There are many theories as to why the increase occurred, from more people are walking to more motorists are driving bigger vehicles, and both motorists and pedestrians may be more distracted.

 The fall is an especially dangerous time of the year for pedestrians when: